We’re going to talk about Reindeer Antlers and how I created Reindeer Antlers punch today but first, we need to talk about Crab Claws.

 I’ve shared tales of our biennial Valentine’s Day parties before.
 These parties are always a blast.
-Interestingly enough, while attendees have a grand time each and every year, some years they seem to be particularly frisky and romantic.
+Interestingly enough, while attendees have a grand time each and every year, some years folks seem to be particularly frisky and romantic.
 Mr. GFE always jokes the morning after such parties, “I want to know who put ground-up reindeer antlers in the punch this year!”

 I’ve been thinking about Crab Claws a lot lately.
 Maybe it’s the fact that we are about a month away from a vacation in Key West (yippee!).
 But, I’m not about to make a batch of Crab Claws in November here in Virginia, so I had to come up with a suitable holiday alternative.

 I wanted a drink that was deep red in color (versus the appropriate bright orange hue of crab claws).
 It occurred to me that adapting the recipe and adding POM Wonderful juice might do the trick—plus the POM Wonderful juice would provide its naturally sweet and tart flavor, with the added bonus of the antioxidants it contains.